-Wishing you all the best of luck in your assessments and beyond.
-Together, we will achieve great things.
+Wishing you all the best in your assessments and beyond.
+Together, we will continue to grow and succeed.

-Mr Darren Monte

-Executive Principal
+Mr. Darren Monte Executive Principal

 Lines of communication

 This information is provided to you to facilitate communication between home and Gunnedah High School.
 Most concerns at Gunnedah High School can be resolved very quickly if directed to the correct staff member.
 To assist you and your child, the flow chart below details the lines for effective communication within the school.